Jayden Adams: Mamelodi Sundowns Star Compared to World Cup Winner After Recent Performance

 Read also

-Meanwhile, Mamelodi Sundowns head coach Miguel Cardoso is confident that the strong representation of his players in the South Africa national football team squad could boost the country’s prospects at the World Cup.
+Meanwhile, Mamelodi Sundowns head coach Miguel Cardoso is confident that the strong representation of his players in the South Africa national football team squad could boost the country’s prospects at the 2026 FIFA World Cup.

-Cardoso believes their exposure to elite competitions such as the FIFA Club World Cup will prepare them mentally to compete confidently on the global stage.
+The Portuguese tactician believes their exposure to elite competitions such as the FIFA Club World Cup will prepare them mentally to compete confidently on the global stage.

 Source: Briefly News